ethpandaops/fundingvault/fundingvault/README.md

 ## Prerequisite:

-Make sure you have installed the dependencies, before proceeding:
+Make sure you are on the current directly and have installed the dependencies, before proceeding:

+Run `$ pwd` to make sure you are on the `fundingvault/fundingvault` directory.

 ```bash
 npm install